-Three hours lecture in the lab per week Prerequisite: Consent of the instructor An introduction to the basic concepts and techniques for digital image restoration and enhancement, analysis, coding and compression.
+Three hours lecture in the lab per week Prerequisite: Consent of the instructor An introduction to the basic concepts a

+An introduction to the basic concepts and techniques for digital image restoration and enhancement, analysis, coding and compression.
 The emphasis is on processes which analyze primarily two-dimensional discrete images represented at the pixel level, including filtering, noise reduction and segmentation.
 Fourier analysis techniques will be explored.
 Programming exercises will be used to implement the various processes, and their performance on synthetic and real images will be studied.

-Same as MATH 345, COMP 345 GenEd: B1, B4, Interdisciplinary
+Same as MATH 345,COMP 345 GenEd: B1,B4,Interdisciplinary